UGC NET Japanese 2025, Exam Analysis, Pattern, Syllabus, Eligibility, Scope

 Table of Contents

-UGC NET Japanese 2025 examination is a great chance for the candidates who want to pursue their career in the field of academia and research in Japanese language, literature, and culture.
+UGC NET Japanese 2025 examination held on 25th June 2025 is a great chance for the candidates who want to pursue their career in the field of academia and research in Japanese language, literature, and culture.
 National Testing Agency (NTA) on behalf of the University Grants Commission (UGC) organizes the exam for the determination of eligibility to:

 • Assistant Professor